phoddie/compileDataView/readme.md

 i.values[2] = 11;
 ```

-Reading an array property returns a reference to the data as the corresponding TypedArray.
+Reading an array property returns a reference to the data as the corresponding TypedArray type.
 This allows scripts to use TypedArray methods, such as `fill`, on array properties.

 ```js
 i.values.fill(0xff);